ISAIAH

 CHAPTER 48

-1. So the people would not say the things that happened to them were from idols or false gods.
+1. God warned His people early so they would not say or think the things that happened to them were from their idols or carved images, but from the one true God.

-3. He is the first and true God, and there is no other; none before Him or after Him.
+3. God is the first and true God, and there is no other; none before Him or after Him.

 CHAPTER 49

 1. a.
-Jesus. b.
-He has been shielded by God until His time comes.
-Then, God will use Him but above the other men used of God.
+Jesus will be the sharp sword of God. b.
+Jesus has been shielded by God until His time comes.

 2. a.
-To bring God's people back to Him. b.
-His God, the Father. c.
-The Gentiles.
+The servant will bring God\'s people back to Him. b.
+God, the Father, will be His strength. c.
+The servant will also be a light to the Gentiles.

-4. Yes, as a woman who could not forget her child.
+4. Yes, as a woman who could not forget her child God will remember Israel.

 CHAPTER 50

-1. He did not hide from the people in shame or from their persecution.
+1. Isaiah did not hide from the people in shame or from their persecution.
 He gave them the word of God.

 2. He said to rely on God.